 5. Avoid Soda

 All kinds of soda drinks contain large quantities of sugar so they ought to be avoided if you really are interested in cutting down your sugar intake.
 Discovery has shown that a standard can of Coke contains 39 grams of sugar, enough to fill a person’s daily recommended intake.
 Another discovered fact is that the artificial sweeteners in these drinks cause people to overeat, or overcompensate, for the lack of calories contained in the beverages.
-Also limit your intake of juices and squashes as all contain high level of sugar.
+Also, limit your intake of juices and squashes as they all contain a high level of sugar.

 6. Drink Plenty of Water